VRChemistryLab/VR_Chemistry_Lab/README.md

 - 2 Na + Cl2 -> 2 NaCl

 ## Visuals
-#todo add some screenshots and a video/gif here
+\input{Assets/Reaktionsvideo.gif}

 ## Needed for Installation
-- Meta Horizen Link / other way of connecting VR Glasses to PC
+- Meta Horizon Link / other way of connecting VR Glasses to PC
-- sometimes admin rights to run it
+- possibly admin rights to run

 ## Installation
-- Download the latest version as a .zip from #todo link here
+- Download the latest build as a .zip from https://github.com/VRChemistryLab/VR_Chemistry_Lab
-- Unpack the .zip folder
+- Unzip the folder
 - Set up a VR-headset with PC-link
-- Run start.bat
+- Run start.bat, admin rights might be necessary

 ## Made with
 - Godot Version 4.5.1 (source: https://godotengine.org/)